Collaborative-AI/Earthquake-Forecasting/src/scraper/Ancient/Wikipedia/README.md

 3. Manually clean the output file, `WikipediaEarthquakes2.csv.`
     1. Convert the intervals to the midpoint, i.e. 7-8 became 7.5.
     2. Remove the unnecessary strings.
 4. Run `wiki_cleaning2.py`.
 Check for rows with “Invalid Date”.
 Manually, convert the dates since the script doesn’t cover all corner cases.
 Note: We manually converted some of the dates at the top.
+For dates with no month or day, the default is 01-01 or January 1st.
 The output file will be named `WikipediaEarthquakes3.csv`.